codelabs/vscode/README.md

 # vscode-extensions
-Installed extensions for VS Code
+Installed extensions for VS Code along with thier versions